 Aequus' management and other personnel devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations have increased Aequus' legal and financial compliance costs and made some activities more time-consuming and costly.
+Moreover, these rules and regulations have increased Aequus' legal and financial compliance costs and made some activities more time-consuming, complex and costly.
 For example, these rules and regulations may make it more difficult and more expensive for Aequus to obtain director and officer liability insurance.
+Additionally, the Company relies upon information from its partners in order to comply with its audit requirements and there is no guarantee that such partners will cooperate with the Company's information requests.